josephspurrier/godockertest/README.md

 sh ./godockertest/scripts/setup.sh
 ```

-## Logout and then back in so Docker can be run without root
+Logout and then back in so Docker can be run without root.

 ## Clean and build the app (rerun this command to rebuild each time)
 ```